-She knows that I have been wanting some tulip tree branches, but the storms so far haven’t brought down any limbs.
+She knows I’ve been wanting some tulip tree branches, but the storms so far haven’t brought down any limbs.
 So, after our garden tour, she provided me with the long handled garden shears and pointed out where the trees in the back yard have some low-hanging branches that she wanted trimmed to open things up a bit.

 Harvesting Tulip Tree Bark